Mass media in Vanuatu: Television

-1NOMO TV Channel Is a project of Telsat Pacific, a locally owned and operated company.
-1NOMO prizes itself as being a family friendly, free-to-air and high quality content that all peoples, local or expat, can enjoy.

-1NOMO broadcasts local content and international content and the languages broadcast are predominantly Bislama and English.
-At the same time as supporting the local producers in Vanuatu by seeking sponsorship funding for them.

 Television Blong Vanuatu (Bislama for "Television of Vanuatu"), is operated by the state's Vanuatu Broadcasting and Television Corporation (Government owned).
 "Established with the help of Radio France Overseas", it broadcasts both in French and in English.
 As of 2010, it reached only about 20% of the population, and 80% of its content was borrowed from the New Caledonian channel Nouvelle-Calédonie 1re.
 France provided assistance to extend its coverage to a greater part of the country.